Property Management Owner’s Manual

 - Windows, Window coverings, and Screens:

 - Windows: Damage to windows is relatively easy to determine.
 If the window was cracked or broken during the tenant’s stay while in the care of the tenant then the broken window is the responsibility of the tenant and not the owner.
 If a guest or neighbor broke the window, it is still the tenant’s responsibility to replace it.
 If the tenant wants to recoup their money spent on the window they must seek it from the neighbor.
 Wear and tear to windows, opening and closing and locking and unlocking is the responsibility of the Landlord.
 So if the lock stops functioning due to use the tenant is not responsible.

 - Window coverings: Window coverings life span can range from less than 1 year to 5 years depending on the quality of the covering provided.
 Typically, window coverings where the mechanisms fail due to use are the responsibility of the landlord.
-Tenants are responsible for broken or missing items blinds, broken or missing wands, torn curtains, stains, etc.
+Tenants are responsible for broken or missing blinds, broken or missing wands or slats, torn curtains, stains, etc.

 - Screens: Screens are typically the tenant’s responsibility, either they are in good condition or they have been damaged.
 If the screens provided were intact without holes and after the tenant leaves they are torn or have holes in them, the tenant will be charged to replace the damaged screens.